ceasaro/django-l10n-extensions/docs/index.md

 Django l10n extensions contains some L10N [(Localization)](https://en.wikipedia.org/wiki/Internationalization_and_localization)
 extensions.
-If you are interested some more background information about localization read this article about [GILT](http://www.aranchodoc.com/what-is-gilt/) (G11N, I18N, L10N and T9N))
+If you are interested some more background information about localization read this article about [GILT](http://www.aranchodoc.com/what-is-gilt/) (G11N, I18N, L10N and T9N)

-This library extends your Django framework with translations model fields, international unit measure fields, and more!
+This library extends your Django framework with translatable model fields, international unit measure fields, and more!

 ## Getting started